Usbac/wolff/docs/controller.md

 `hasMethod(string $path, string $method)`

-Returns true if the specified method of the controller exists, false otherwise.
+Returns `true` if the specified method of the controller exists and is accessible, `false` otherwise.

 The first parameter must be the controller name.
 The second parameter must be the method name.